-How To Play Youtube in the Background on the iPhone [October 2019]
+How To Play YouTube in the Background on the iPhone [December 2020]

-However, a very common annoyance that comes with watching content on YouTube is that it automatically turns off when the app is not in the foreground.
+A very common annoyance that comes with watching content on YouTube on your iPhone is that it automatically turns off when the app is not in the foreground.
 That is if you respond to a text or open any other app on your iPhone the video will stop playing.

 While of course, the video can’t keep playing when the YouTube app is running in the background, it would be nice if at least the audio continued playing instead of everything just stopping.